cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/01-Overview.md

 ~~~
 $ CIMEROOT/scripts/query_config --compsets
 ~~~
-{. :language-bash}
+{: .language-bash}

-We can see from this that the compsets with `cam`, the atmosphere model active all start with `F`, but it gives us the complicated long name and doesn't provide us with all the information we need.
+We can see from this that the compsets with `cam`, the atmosphere model, active all start with `F`, but it gives us the complicated long name and doesn't provide us with all the information we need.
 Let's take a look at the [ website](http://www.cesm.ucar.edu/models/cesm2/config/compsets.html) for more information.

 Notice that the website indicates which version of CESM you are using in the upper right corner.
 Our version is `CESM 2.1.1`.
 Let's scroll until we find the `F` compsets.

 There are several options here, but the most basic option is `FHIST`.
-This is an atmopshee only run with prescribed ocean and ice using historical GHG forcing.
+This is an atmosphere forced run with prescribed ocean and ice using historical GHG forcing.

 Remember that the compset determines which grids are `scientifically validated`, meaning which ones have been tested.

-### Is our resolution grid `scientifically validated` for any of the `F` compsets?
+> ### Is our resolution grid `scientifically validated` for any of the `F` compsets?
 >
 > Take a look at the webpage and view the scientifically validated grid for
 > the F-composets.
 See if our grid is listed.